discoverygarden/bcelndora/docs/devops.md

     kubectl describe pod [pod-name] -n [namespace]
     ```

-Look for the `Limits` and `Requests` sections in the output to see the current memory
+- **To test an adjustment temporarily:**
+    Edit the deployment directly in the cluster (changes will be lost on the next Helm update):

+    ```bash
+    kubectl edit deployments.apps drupal -n [namespace]